Product Relation Correlation and Its Use in Product Clustering: Use in Product Clustering

 Clustering of products is a common task in marketing analysis.
 For example, \cite{Lingras2014} and \cite{Ammar2016} iteratively cluster products and customers based on their interactions. \cite{Holy2017} and \cite{Sokol2021} cluster products using penalty for joint occurrence of products in a shopping basket.
+Cluster analysis is also used in retail to obtain customer segments or shopping missions (see e.g.\ \citealp{Reutterer2006, Sokol2021a}).

+Our measure enables clustering based on product relations, supporting tasks like shelf space optimization.
+For example, \cite{Diehl2015} demonstrate that grouping products on shelves either by substitutes or complements can be effective, depending on the consumer type entering the store.
+Thus, product relations are likely a key factor in optimizing the shelf organization.